right-rudder/uft-maintenance/src/content/services/oil-change.md

 ---
 title: "Oil Change"
 description: "Protect your engine with FlyUFT’s quick-turn oil and filter service, complete with optional lab analysis."
 overview: "At FlyUFT, our oil change service is designed to safeguard your engine’s health.
-We use premium oils and filters, ensuring reliable performance for flights in diverse conditions—including the mountain environments we specialize in."
+We use premium oils and filters, ensuring reliable performance for flights in diverse conditions including the mountain environments we specialize in."
 included:
 - "Oil drained and replaced to manufacturer specification"
 - "Filter or screen replacement with inspection"